-Glutathione, The Master Antioxidant
+Glutathione - The Master Antioxidant

 Gluta-What?Glutathione (pronounced gloo-tah-THIGH-ahn) is a tripeptide (three amino acids held together with peptide bonds), which is naturally occurring in your body's cells, as well as the cells of all plants, animals and even bacteria.
 It is one of a number of the body's antioxidants.
 While other antioxidants depend on glutathione to function properly, its unique claim to fame is regeneration.
 That is, glutathione can recreate itself and other antioxidants.
 For this reason, glutathione is appropriately dubbed The Master Antioxidant.
 Regeneration differs from healing in that healing is about repairing damage, while regeneration is about recreating necessary molecules lost or damaged by chemical processes.

 As if being the master antioxidant were not important enough, glutathione also serves several other vital functions.